 Audacity is a free, open-source audio editing software.
 Groups that are setting their lights to music may use any editing software to which they have access that they wish, but we recommend this as a powerful, free tool.
 Note that this tutorial is far from comprehensive and is geared toward getting your projects ready.
-For the curious and motivated, here are a number of useful tools.
+For the curious and motivated, the manual is here.

 To get started editing, you must first import the audio file.
 Go to File > Import > Audio… and navigate to and select your track.
 If at all possible, use mp3 files to ensure compatibility with the software.
 Not all audio encodings are supported (e.g. WMA).
 When it is finished importing, you should see something like the image below.

 There are a few things you'll need to do in order to set your lights to music.
 The program that you write will allow you to time your lights precisely.
 This precision will prove useful when editing your tracks.
 Notice you may click anywhere along the waveform's length and hit the raised, green play button (pictured below) to start listening from that point through the end of the track.
-This is different from the other, flat, green play button.
+This is different from the other flat, green play button visible in the program's toolbar.

 You may find you want to join separate parts of a track.
-You can copy/paste selections (make selection > Ctrl+c > click where it should go > Ctrl+p).
+You can copy/paste selections (make selection > Ctrl+c > click where it should go > Ctrl+v).
+Note that it will only let you do this if the track is not playing or paused; hit the yellow stop button and proceed.
 For those of you waffling about which of your favorite songs you want to use, you should know that you can have it all.
 Multiple tracks can be open at the same time, and you can copy/paste between the two, as below.

 Stereo tracks (those with a left and a right channel) will automatically paste the selection to both channels, so you don't have to worry about synchronizing that operation.